VisAnatomy: An SVG Chart Corpus with Fine-Grained Semantic Labels: : Chart Collection

 The project team consisting of six authors held weekly meetings to inspect the collected SVG charts, removed unqualified charts~(e.g., repeated or highly similar charts), and enforced consistent selection criteria.
 Charts that do not fall into one of the 40 types but still embody interesting design ideas were moved to the ``Others'' category where we store bespoke chart designs.
-This process was repeated until we had the expected number of valid designs (n=20) for each chart type.
+This process was repeated until we had the expected number of valid designs (\ie20) for each chart type.
 This iterative process ensures that the whole team has at least one pass on every collected chart and that issues with collected charts are resolved consistently.

-After a 28-week chart collection effort, we reach the final set of charts in both the vector and raster image formats in \corpus, containing a total number of $942$ charts with an approximately even distribution across the 40 chart types plus an ``Others'' category, encompassing more than $50$ charting tools and hundreds of web domains~(chart sources).
+After a 28-week chart collection effort, we reached the final set of charts in both the vector and raster image formats in \corpus, containing a total number of $942$ charts with an approximately even distribution across the 40 chart types plus an ``Others'' category, encompassing more than $50$ charting tools and hundreds of web domains~(chart sources).

-\subsection{\corpus promotes chart diversity}
+\subsection{\corpus Promotes Chart Diversity}

 \parHeading{Chart Types.} In its current state, \corpus\ contains 942 real-world SVG charts.
 Each chart has its corresponding label file in the JSON format, and is also available in the PNG (Portable Network Graphics) format.
-Figure \ref{fig:chartTypeDist} shows the overall distribution of the chart types.
+Figure \ref{fig:chartTypeDist} shows the overall distribution of the chart types categorized by the mark types.
 Within \corpus, there are $40$ named chart types together with an ``Others'' category containing custom designs such as composite or superimposed charts that do not fall appropriately into a specific chart type.
 Line graph, area chart, bar chart, grouped bar chart, and the "Others" category constitute higher proportions in the corpus, and the number of charts in each remaining type ranges between $20$ to $26$.
 This distribution makes \corpus a balanced corpus with a wide variety of chart types.